awwalm/FIFAPrediction/README.md

 While this research focuses on FIFA 20, there's an additional dataset introduced to cover grounds for investigative knowledge bias.
-One dataset has information pertaining to real life European football players statistics for inference (<b>You can completely ignore this, and subsequent related activities if you're not curious about it.</b>), while the other contains data to be used for training and learning.
+One dataset has information pertaining to real life European football players statistics for inference (<b>you can completely ignore this, and subsequent related activities if you're not curious about it</b>), while the other contains data to be used for training and learning.

 1. __European Soccer Dataset (Optional Inferential Dataset)__